kakao/n2/README.rst

 Performance
 ------------------------------------------------------------------------------

-- You can also see benchmarks of various ANN libraries in Python at `ann-benchmarks.com`_.
+- You can also see benchmarks of various ANN libraries in Python at `ann-benchmarks.com`_ Note that as of Oct 8, 2020, N2 v0.1.6 is used in that benchmark, and we are continuing our efforts to improve N2 performance.

 Index Build Time